OutSystems/docs-product/src/managing-the-applications-lifecycle/deploy-applications/balanced-app-deploy.md

 ![Set traffic to updating front-ends](images/balanced-app-deploy-5.png?width=700)

-Now your end-users will start seeing the new application version
+Now your end-users will start seeing the new application version.

 **Step 7.
 Start the OutSystems Scheduler Service in the Updating front-ends**